-This first implementation of a complete hydrological model into the OMS has shown the suitability of the system for model development and applica-
+This implementation of a complete hydrological model into the OMS has shown the suitability of the system for model development and application.
+For the integration of the J2000 modules and their distribution, concept spatial entities have been developed and integrated into the OMS.

 '''

 public class IntcDS extends OMSComponent {

 transient OMSTimeInterval time;

 transient OMSEntitySet es;

-public int run()
+public int run() {

 //pass hru variables to local variables

 OMSEntity currentEntity = this.es.current;

-int dilder

-int julday = (int)
+int julday = (int) time.current.getDayInYear();

-double[] LAIArray

-(int) time.current.getDayInYear();

-cle[] LAIArray = (double[])
+double[] LAIArray = (double[])currentEntity.getAttribute("LAI");

-currentEntity.getAttribute("LAI");

-cla LAT

-= LAIArray[julday-1];

-double LAI
+double LAI = LAIArray[julday-1];

-double area
+double area = currentEntity.getDoubleAttribute("area");

-currentEntity.getDoubleAttribute("area");

-double dailyRain =
+double dailyRain = currentEntity.getDoubleAttribute("dailyRain");

-currentEntity.getDoubleAttribute("dailyRain");

-double dailyTmean
+double dailyTmean = currentEntity.getDoubleAttribute("dailyTmean");

-currentEntity.getDoubleAttribute("dailyTmean");

-double dailyPetp =
+double dailyPetp = currentEntity.getDoubleAttribute("dailyPetp");

-currentEntity.getDoubleAttribute("dailyPetp");

-double dailyAetp
+double dailyAetp = currentEntity.getDoubleAttribute("dailyAetp");

-currentEntity.getDoubleAttribute("dailyAetp");

 double deltaETP = dailyPetp - dailyAetp;

-double actIntcStorage =
+double actIntcStorage = currentEntity.getDoubleAttribute("actIntcStorage");

 double throughfall = 0;

 double dailyIntc = 0;

 //calculate interception parameters

 double alpha = 0;

 if(dailyTmean < -2.0)

 alpha = 0.5;

 else

 alpha = 0.2;

 double maxIntcCap = (LAI alpha) area;

 if(actIntcStorage > maxIntcCap){

-throughfall = actIntcStorage -
+throughfall = actIntcStorage - maxIntcCap;

 actIntcStorage = maxIntcCap;

-- maxIntcCap;

 double deltaIntc = maxIntcCap - actIntcStorage;

 if(deltaIntc > 0){

 double saveRain = dailyRain;

 if(dailyRain > deltaIntc){

-actIntcStorage = maxIntcCap
+actIntcStorage = maxIntcCap;

 dailyRain = dailyRain - deltaIntc;

 deltaIntc = 0;

 dailyIntc = (saveRain - dailyRain);

-} else
+} else{

 actIntcStorage = (actIntcStorage + dailyRain);

 dailyIntc = dailyRain;

 dailyRain = 0;

-if(deltaETP > 0){
+} if(deltaETP > 0){

 if(actIntcStorage > deltaETP){

-actIntcStorage = actIntcStorage - deltaETP;
+actIntcStorage = actIntcStorage -

+deltaETP;

 dailyAetp = dailyAetp + deltaETP;

-dailyAetp = da

 deltaETP = 0;

 } else{

 deltaETP = deltaETP - actIntcStorage;

-dailyAetp = dailyAetp + (dailyPetp - deltaETP);
+dailyAetp = dailyAetp + (dailyPetp

+deltaETP);

 actIntcStorage = 0;

+}

+}

 //return hru variables from local variables

+currentEntity.setDoubleAttribute("throughfall",

+throughfall);

+currentEntity.setDoubleAttribute("netPrecip",

+throughfall + this.dailyRain);

+currentEntity.setDoubleAttribute("dailyAetp",

+dailyAetp);

+currentEntity.setDoubleAttribute("actIntcStorage",

+actIntcStorage);

+currentEntity.setDoubleAttribute("dailyIntc",

 dailyIntc);

-return 0;
+return 0; }

 '''

-Figure 5.
+Fig. 5.
 Example of the run routine of a OMS/J2000 process module.

-tion.
-For the integration of the J2000 modules and its distribution, concept spatial entities have been developed and integrated into the OMS.
 Great care was taken to implement the OMSEntities as flexible and open as possible to guarantee their reusability for other process modules from other models.
 During the refactoring of the J2000 modules for the use inside OMS, only minor parts had to be adapted to ensure proper module installation and initialisation.
 The original process implementations were left untouched.
 Test runs of the OMS/J2000 implementation showed nearly identical results when compared to the original model results.

 The comparison of the OMS/J2000 against the original implementation also showed that the OMS performance is much slower than the original implementation.
 This lack of performance is related to the flexibility gained by the use of dynamic attribute sets for model entities inside the OMS.
 To keep them updated and consistent during model execution, a lot of time consuming computing, like type casting, has to be performed.
 The optimisation of model performance and elimination of time consuming operations during model execution therefore forms the subject of ongoing research.
 A possible solution could be the utilization of alternative data structures for storing entity attributes.
-The GNU Trove library (http://trove4j.sourceforge.net/) e.g. provides a fast, lightweight implementation of the Java Collections API to realize this.
+For example. the GNU Trove library (http://trove4j.sourceforge.net/) provides a fast, lightweight implementation of the Java Collections API to realize this.
+Edited by: P. Krause, S. Kralisch, and W. Flügel Reviewed by: anonymous referees